On Maximum Differential Coloring of Planar Graphs: Labeling General Caterpillars

-As all spines have at least one leg, the difference between the $j$-th lowest spine vertex of $L_s$ and one of its legs is at least the value given by Equation \ref{eq:diff-spine-leg} (same for $H_s$):
+As all spine vertices have at least one leg, the difference between the $j$-th lowest spine vertex of $L_s$ and one of its legs is at least the value given by Equation~\ref{eq:diff-spine-leg} (same for $H_s$):